ValeryCrane/vazhuravlev_3PW4/README.md

 - Note have relation with other notes using CoreData.
 Also, you can edit notes.
 And I made some refactoring.

 - Added status property(done, waiting, new or others) with type Integer32 for Note entity on first version of CoreData model.

+- Created new version of CoreData and added Status entity.
+After that made migration using .xcmappingmodel and custom NSEntityMigrationPolicy.